Interdental brushes help to prevent gum disease by getting rid of pieces of food and plaque from between your teeth.

-You can buy them from pharmacies and in the supermarket.
+You can buy them from pharmacies and in supermarkets.

 How to use interdental brushes

-- aim to clean your teeth with interdental brushes once a day
+- Aim to clean your teeth with interdental brushes once a day before brushing.

-- insert the brush gently between your teeth, and try a smaller brush size if it feels too tight – don't try to force the brush into the space
+- Try a smaller brush size if it feels too tight – don't try to force the brush into the space.

 What if my gums bleed?